 A museum ticket is required to enter the castle.
 If you have a museum card, you can visit this place twice a year for free.
-If you don't have a museum card, you can Museum visit for 30 lira.
+If you don't have a museum card, you can Museums visit for 30 lira.
 Admission is free for those under 18 and over 65.
-If you are a Turkish citizen you can buy a museum ticket for 60 TL get.
+If you are a Turkish citizen, you can get a museum ticket for 60 Turkish Lira.

 2. Ruins of Bodrum Ancient Theater

 The Ancient Theater is one of the oldest buildings in Bodrum and one of the grandest of the classical Time have been preserved.
 The theater was built in the 4th century BC. built; although it seats 13.000 spectators, various events and concerts continue to be held here during the tourist season.

 Almost all cultural events in Bodrum are exhibited in this ancient theater.
 With its magnificent view, special concerts are still held here today.
 Don't forget to vote for this area, said to be unique in terms of acoustics, with live music and theaters that even greet you at sunset.
 A real feast for the eyes awaits you.